jasonad123/gtfs-observatory/README.md

 Check:
 1. Environment variable is set correctly in `.env`
-2. MobilityData API is accessible
+2. Mobility Database API is accessible
 3. Your refresh token is valid (check account settings)
 4. Network connectivity